xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
 School's Today!
-It's Monday!
-Date Mar 21st, 2022
+It's Tuesday!
+Date Mar 22nd, 2022

 ### No More Mask Mandates At School!